Sarasota Special Needs Trust Lawyer Creates Plans to Support Relatives

 - Pooled trusts — A pooled trust is a fund established and operated by a nonprofit organization for the benefit of those with special needs.
 Pooling the assets allows the trust to afford more professional management and to make more stable investments, but each beneficiary maintains a separate account.
 Beneficiaries remain eligible for government benefits, and assets remaining in the trust after their death revert to the government to satisfy Medicaid liens.

 Trusts are very flexible instruments that you can tailor to your specific needs.
 I work closely with you to create a trust that achieves your goals for your loved one.
 If you have questions or concerns about other issues associated with special-needs trusts, or your own long-term planning, I am ready to offer knowledgeable, compassionate help.

-Contact a dedicated Florida lawyer for assistance with a special needs trust
+Contact a dedicated Florida special needs trust lawyer for the assistance you need

-Teresa K. Bowman, P.A. advises people in Sarasota and Manatee counties on the creation and administration of special needs trusts.
+Florida estate attorney Teresa K. Bowman, P.A. advises people in Sarasota and Osprey on the creation and administration of special needs trusts.
 Please call 941-735-5200 or contact my office online to schedule an appointment.